DylanRCastillo/Climate-Database-Analysis/README.md

 ### Step 2 - Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+After initial analysis, design a Flask API based on the previous queries.

-* Use Flask to create your routes.
+* Using Flask to create the routes.

 #### Routes